BraydonOlinger/BraydonOlinger/README.md

 I am a Full Stack Web Developer based in St Louis, Missouri.
 I have a passion for Esports, Gaming, Sports & Learning and love to create innovative solutions.

 - 🔭 I'm currently working on my Portfolio
-- 🌱 I'm currently learning Python
+- 🌱 I'm currently learning Python 🐍
-- 👯 I'm looking to collaborate on anything and everything
+- 👯 I'm looking to collaborate on anything and everything 🏢💪
-- 💬 Ask me about Esports or the best Birria Tacos
+- 💬 Ask me about Esports or the best Birria Tacos in St. Louis! 🌮
-- 📫 How to reach me: braydonolingermktg@gmail.com
+- 📫 How to reach me: braydonolingermktg@gmail.com 📫
-- ⚡ Fun fact: I competed in semi-professional esports while going through high school, and continued my journey in esports at Missouri Baptist University on a full-ride esports scholarship which assisted me in landing a full-time role as a Digital Marketing Manager!
+- ⚡ Fun fact: I competed in semi-professional esports while going through high school, and continued my journey in esports at Missouri Baptist University on a full-ride esports scholarship which assisted me in landing a full-time role as a Digital Marketing Manager! 🎮

 ### 🛠️ Languages and Tools: